aspekts/information-and-network-security-megadoc/content/Week 06 - Public Key Cryptography.md

 _Analogy:_ Think of public-key encryption (RSA) as a massive, heavy armored truck (slow but secure) used only to deliver a single, specialized, lightweight key (the session key).
 Once that key is delivered, it is used to open the front door of a warehouse where lightning-fast conveyor belts (symmetric encryption/AES) handle the actual huge volume of cargo (the message data).

+[!danger] Exam Critical: Textbook RSA vs. Padding

+- **Textbook RSA:** The raw math $C = M^e \pmod n$.
+It is **Insecure** (Not IND-CPA secure).

+    - _Why?_ It is deterministic.
+If an attacker knows the possible messages (e.g., "Yes" or "No"), they can encrypt both with the public key and see which ciphertext matches the intercepted one 2.

+- **OAEP (Optimal Asymmetric Encryption Padding):** The standard fix.
+It adds randomness (padding) to the message _before_ encryption.

+    - _Result:_ Encrypting "Yes" twice produces two completely different ciphertexts.

 ---
 # Exam Style Questions